 We believe that a significant portion of an executive's compensation should be directly linked to our performance and the creation of shareowner value.
-In fiscal 2012, for our NEOs, the Compensation Committee planned a targeted mix of Total Direct Compensation in which 70% to 84% was based on pay for performance (ICP and LTI).
-The Compensation Committee targeted 51% to 68% of Total Direct Compensation of our NEOs in the form of long-term incentives directly linked to the creation of shareowner value.
-These target percentages have been similar throughout fiscal years 2010, 2011, and 2012.
+In fiscal 2013, for our NEOs, the Compensation Committee planned a targeted mix of Total Direct Compensation, which resulted in a range of 66% to 82% of pay being linked to performance (ICP and LTI).

+The Compensation Committee targeted 44% to 63% of Total Direct Compensation of our NEOs in the form of long-term incentives directly linked to the creation of shareowner value.
+These target percentages have been similar throughout fiscal years 2011, 2012, and 2013.

 Total Direct Compensation consists of base salary, annual ICP awards and LTI grants (calculated at the grant date fair value outlined in the Grants of Plan-Based Awards Table).
 As shown in the following graphs:

-Our actual pay mix in fiscal 2012 differed from the targeted mix as a result of ICP payments.
-Despite our solid financial performance and record levels of sales and earnings per share, we fell slightly short of our pre-set goals, and as a result, fiscal 2012 ICP awards for our NEOs averaged 78% of target payout.
-This was significantly lower than ICP payouts for fiscal 2011 and 2010.

-- Our strong pay-for-performance philosophy is demonstrated by the decrease in actual Total Direct Compensation based on how well we perform compared to the goals set for the fiscal year. - Actual Total Direct Compensation has consistently varied from year to year based on our performance.
+- Our actual pay mix in fiscal 2013 differed from the targeted mix as a result of ICP payments.
+Despite our solid financial performance and record levels of sales and earnings per share, we fell slightly short of our pre-set goals.
+As a result, fiscal 2013 ICP awards for our NEOs averaged 92% of target payout. - Our strong pay-for-performance philosophy is demonstrated by the decrease in actual Total Direct Compensation based on how well we perform compared to the goals set for the fiscal year. - Actual Total Direct Compensation has varied from year to year based on our performance.
 For example, as shown in the graphs below, Mr. Nosbusch's and the other NEOs' Total Direct Compensation has varied each year based on our performance.

-The following table illustrates the changes in Mr. Nosbusch's actual Total Direct Compensation compared to the changes in EPS.
+The following table illustrates the changes in Mr. Nosbusch's actual Total Direct Compensation compared to the changes in adjusted EPS.
 As the table shows, Mr. Nosbusch's compensation has been aligned with the performance of the Company over this period of time.

-CHANGE IN CEO TOTAL DIRECT COMPENSATION COMPARED TO CHANGE IN EPS
+CHANGE IN CEO TOTAL DIRECT COMPENSATION COMPARED TO CHANGE IN ADJUSTED EPS

-Earnings Per Share Percent Change from Prior Year CEO Total Direct Compensation Percent Change from Prior Year
+Adjusted Earnings Per Share Percent Change from Prior Year CEO Total Direct Compensation Percent Change from Prior Year

-Fiscal 2010 99.3% 68.6%

-Fiscal 2011 57.0% 10.5%
+Fiscal 2011 57.7% 10.5%

-Fiscal 2012 7.1% (14.3%)
+Fiscal 2012 8.2% (14.3%)

+Fiscal 2013 7.9% (8.9%)